AxisCommunications/acap3-examples/vdo-larod/yuv/README.md

 # Build a libyuv shared library
 This readme file describes how to builds a libyuv shared library in a Ubuntu container.

-The patch is needed to create an .so file.
+The 0001-Create-a-shared-library.patch is needed to create an .so file.